Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Statements of Main Theorems

 \begin{Rmk} Although the setting considered here is quite ideal, certain elements can be made more physical.
-The first such element is the case of non-spectral observations, such as local spatial averages, or nodal value measurements of the velocity field.
+One such element is the setting of non-spectral observations, such as local spatial averages, or nodal value measurements of the velocity field.
 We believe that the approach taken here can also be adapted to accommodate such observations, though it will require a significant technical effort.

 Another physical aspect that one may try to incorporate is the presence of noise in the observations.
 This was studied from the point of view of data assimilation in \cite{BlomkerLawStuartZygalakis2013, BessaihOlsonTiti2015} and from the point of view of parameter estimation in \cite{CialencoGlattHoltz2011}.
-However, due to need for estimating time-derivatives of \eqref{eq:nse:ff}, \eqref{eq:nse:ng:ff}, the analysis here does not appear to be adaptable in a straight-forward manner.
-Due to the various difficulties present in either case, further investigation will be reserved for future work. \end{Rmk}
+However, due to the need for estimating time-derivatives of \eqref{eq:nse:ff}, \eqref{eq:nse:ng:ff}, the analysis required to establish \cref{thm:converge} does not appear to be adaptable in a straight-forward manner.
+From this point of view, the update rule given by \eqref{def:mod:rep} appears to be more amenable to accommodating the situation of noisy observations.
+Further investigation on these matters are reserved for a future work. \end{Rmk}

 \begin{Rmk} For the remainder of the article, we will suppress the notation $\T^2$ when writing Sobolev spaces.
 It is understood that we are working in the domain $[0,2\pi]^2$, where \eqref{eq:nse:ff} and \eqref{eq:nse:ng:ff} are supplemented with periodic boundary conditions. \end{Rmk}